 And we are fully into the Christmas retail season, aren't we?!
-The emails are flooding in offering "Black Friday" deals - and no, there's no connection with our gospel reading by an oblique reference to 'Good Friday' ... the term 'Black Friday' refers to the day after Thanksgiving in the United States.
-But whether south of the border or here in Canada the phenomenon is the same ... lights and decorations abound.
+TV ads abound and emails are flooding in offering "Black Friday" deals - and no, there's no connection with our gospel reading by an oblique reference to 'Good Friday' ... the term 'Black Friday' refers to the day after Thanksgiving in the United States (and from Wikipedia - a source always to be viewed with some caution - the term really began as a racist slur in Philadelphia and Rochester in the very early 1950's).
+But whether south of the border or here in Canada the phenomenon is the same ... lights and decorations and ads abound.